yndajas/simple-website/README.md

   - curated, not comprehensive
 - very simple and undemanding on the client side
-  - no JavaScript, or progressively enhanced (maybe a dark mode toggle eventually)
+  - no JavaScript, or progressively enhanced (maybe a dark mode toggle eventually), outside of the post CMS
   - low resolution imagery, small amount of CSS
   - accessible to WCAG AAA standard where possible
-- free of big frameworks on the development side, but still a playground for trying things
+- outside of deployment and the post CMS, free of big frameworks or services on the development side, but still a playground for trying things
   - scripts to rule them all
   - GitHub actions
   - templating without JavaScript (DRY views with low tech)
   - local server with rebuild on file changes
   - linting and formatting
   - simple vanilla CSS styling
-  - blog platform, soon
+  - Decap CMS (formerly known as Netlify CMS) with GitHub authentication and pull request functionality (including preview builds) for creating and editing posts

-For now, it's just on github.io, but I'll probably replace my old Jekyll website with this once I've migrated what little content I have on there over (mostly blog posts)
+For now, it's just on github.io (and Netlify, used for preview builds), but I'll probably replace my old Jekyll website with this once I've migrated what little content I have on there over (mostly blog posts)

 ## To do

+- migrate blog posts and compile Markdown
 - flesh out pages on writing and Japanese language resources
 - possibly add a page on coding projects
 - add Flatiron and CS50 to "Things that once were"
 - add header navigation
 - flesh out footer - contact links, licence etc
 - refine style

-- migrate blog posts and think about whether to support Markdown with compilation (and possibly a CMS)
+## Adding posts

+Posts can be added using Decap CMS (formerly known as Netlify CMS), accessible at [/admin][2].
+Saving will open or update a pull request on GitHub, where a preview will be linked by the Netlify bot

 ## Running things locally